Joanneyoung01/Joanneyoung01/README.md

 - I have always been one for getting involved in multiple aspects of company life from social committees to Corporate Social Responsibility societies.
 I have been part of every social committee for every company I have worked for, even stemming back to university life where I was on the social secretary for the Leeds University Cheerleaders.

 **Fun fact: I am a qualified scuba diver**

-### Technical Blogging

-My blog where all of my Makers Academy was documented can be found on my blog [here](https://medium.com/@joanneyoung_).

-### Hackathons
-Once a quarter my I participate in company Hackathons.
-The last Hackathon as a team of 4 we built a tool to help make reading company documents a fun experience.
-This was a website where as a user, so that they can view goals and objectives for the following quarter in a fun and interactive way, the app would display any given document using common slang, as oppose to formal language.
-This was built using a find and replace script which was built in Javascript.
-We won top project of the day out of 20 teams, and won £1000 to spend at a restaurant of our choice.

 ### What I am working on now? ###